I hate it. Three long, hot, boring, miserable months of nothing.

 1. There's nothing to do during the daytime.

-I envy those people with office jobs that stay the same all year round, so they can keep their same structure and routine through the downtime.
-I have no appointments, no obligations, nothing to do, no one to see,.
+I envy those people with office jobs that stay the same all year round, so they can keep their same structure and routine through the summer.
+I have no appointments, no obligations, nothing to do, no one to see.

 At least when I was a kid, there were summer enrichment classes, summer camps, Vacation Bible School, and the weekly visit of the bookmobile, but as an adult, it's sitting around the house for three months waiting for fall classes to begin.